How to Support Your Dog’s Gut Health & Microbiome

 Probiotics also help restore gut health for dogs by playing a role in maintaining the balance between the “good” and “bad” bacteria (microflora) within their gut to help keep it healthy and in working order.
 When medication, illness or stress cause an imbalance, probiotics can help restore balance.

 Talk with your veterinarian before using any human probiotic foods or supplements, as they aren’t always safe or effective for dogs.
-Your veterinarian can recommend the best food and supplements to support your dog’s unique needs.
+Your veterinarian can recommend a probiotic supplement formulated specifically for dogs, such as FortiFlora, or a diet tailored to their GI needs such as Purina Pro Plan Veterinary Diets EN Gastroenteric Fiber Balance.

 Talk to Your Veterinarian